 Every teacher is entitled to a duty-free lunch.
 Except for a few minor changes made in 1995, the statutes have essentially remained the same since enactment.
+Note: A District of Innovation may opt out of this law.

 Texas Education Code, Sec.
 21.405